 - Platform: Windows, macOS, Linux, PS4, iOS, Nintendo Switch

-Your agents are infiltration masters.
-So, your job is infiltrating dangerous corporations in grid-like scenarios.
+Your job is infiltrating dangerous corporations in grid-like scenarios.
 You’ll manage precision, stealth, and teamwork to complete missions largely devoid of combat.
 You take turns to move and hack, but your actions raise the alarm level over time.

 Then, agents can level up to unlock augments, programs, and items.
-Then, the gameplay is mostly about going undetected across various defensive systems.
 If guards detect you, you can fight, but you have a limited number of turns before you have to start the level over.
+Lastly, you can complete these missions with one of the 10 available agents, and there’re 5 game modes.

 Warhammer 40,000: Mechanicus